ctrlsam/careless-whisper-python/README.md

 ## Grafana Dashboard

-A Grafana dashboard is available for visualizing the read receipt delays.
+A Grafana dashboard is available for visualizing the delivery receipt delays.
 To access the dashboard locally, run:

 ```sh